 Loblaw Board Details: Director since 2016 Independent Ms. Harris is a corporate director.
-In addition to her directorships of the public companies listed below, Ms. Harris has been a director on the Board of the Public Sector Pension Investment Board, a Crown Corporation, since December 2020.
+In addition to her directorships of the public companies listed below, Ms. Harris is a director of the Public Sector Pension Investment Board, a Crown Corporation.
 Prior to 2013, she was the Managing Director and President of Corporate and Investment Banking for Merrill Lynch Canada Inc. ("Merrill Lynch") and Head of Financial Institutions Group Americas, Merrill Lynch Pierce Fenner & Smith.
 Prior to Merrill Lynch, she held various investment banking positions with RBC Capital Markets from 1984 to 2000.